MicroServices - Part 3 : Spring Cloud Service Registry and Discovery

 }

 By default, each Eureka Server is also a Eureka client and needs at least one service URL to locate a peer.
-As we are going to have a single Eureka Server node (Standalone Mode), we are going to disable this client-side behavior by configuring the following properties in application.properties file.
+As we are going to have a single Eureka Server node (Standalone Mode), we are going to disable this client-side behavior by configuring the following properties in the application.properties file.

 application.properties